Jūnin no Yūmei na Honjokko (10 famous people from Honjo)

 Wanna Read More?

 He was 17 years old when he moved to Edo and began working in a money changing house.
 In 1863, became an outsourced tax collector of the shōgunate[xxxii].
-This made him a rich man and gave him a network that included the richest commoners and poorest (but most powerful daimyō).
+This made him a rich man and gave him a network that included the richest commoners and poorest (yet most powerful) daimyō.

 After the Meiji Coup, he established a western style bank.
 This gave him the power to set up the Yasuda Bank (later known as the Fuji Bank) in the 1880’s.
-His clients formed a fully consolidated network focused on the emerging market of small and medium sized businesses.
+His clients formed a fully-consolidated network focused on the emerging market of small and medium-sized businesses (what the kids call SME’s today).
 By the late 1800’s he had created a 財閥 zaibatsu[xxxiii] of his very own that he could love and cherish like a precious bunny rabbit.

 Call Back.
 Say Whaaa?